Vinayaka2k/Vinayaka2k.github.io/_pages/about.md

 Previously, I worked at PES Labs, where I was involved in developing, deploying, and optimizing ML workloads on resource-constrained devices (such as accelerated edges, Nvidia Jetsons, etc), and my work culminated in two publications at top-tier venues.

 Prior to that, I worked as a Software Developer in the Integrations team at Leadsquared, where I spearheaded API Development and Integrations.

+During my undergrad, I worked as a Sofware Development Intern at HPE, where I developed the backend of a cloud-based application.
+I graduated with a Bachelor's in Computer Science at PES University, with a GPA of 3.8 on a 4-point scale.